radarlabs/radar-sdk-ios/MIGRATION.md

 ```

 ## 3.11.x to 3.12.x
-- The `RadarDelegate` interface has been changed to include `didUpdateLocationPermissionStatus` method.
+- The `RadarDelegate` interface has been changed to add a `didUpdateLocationPermissionStatus()` method.

 ## 3.9.x to 3.10.x
 - The `Radar.searchGeofences()` methods have been changed to `Radar.searchGeofences(completionHandler:)` and `Radar.searchGeofences(near:radius:tags:metadata:limit:includeGeometry:completionHandler:)`.
 Use `includeGeometry` to include full geometry of the geofence.
 Set `radius` to `-1` to search for geofences without a radius limit.